-Following this initial risk assessment, the major risks to which the School is exposed have been reviewed regularly by the Finance & Audit Committee and systems and procedures have been developed to manage and mitigate these risks.
+Following this initial risk assessment, the major risks to which the School is exposed have been reviewed regularly by the Finance & Audit Committee, consideration has also been given to those risks directly affecting the trust's estate, the school has an asset management plan in place incorporating a 3-year rolling maintenance schedule to ensure that the trust's estate is safe, well maintained and complies with relevant regulations.
+The trust continues to assess all risks, and systems and procedures will continue to be developed to manage and mitigate these risks.